robotont/robotont.github.io/source/simple_simulator.rst

 Prerequisites
 ============

-Make sure you check: :ref:`prerequisites`.
+Make sure you check :ref:`prerequisites` and tested the environment following the instructionspresented in :ref:`visualize`.

 robotont_description package
 -----------